Spring sale until March 31 For new clients only

 • Questions can be interpreted subjectively by participants

-There is a broad range of software for creating quizzes and surveys.
-For interactive, customizable, and engaging questionnaires, consider giving iSpring Suite a try.
-This software enables you to design 14 different types of questions, add images to both questions and answers, and use many other features to assemble questionnaires that truly deliver results.
+There is a broad range of software for creating and including quizzes and surveys in your training courses.
+For interactive, customizable, and engaging questionnaires, consider giving the iSpring Suite authoring tool a try.
+It enables you to design 14 different types of questions, add images to both questions and answers, and use many other features to assemble questionnaires that truly deliver results.

-Moreover, iSpring Suite isn’t just for evaluating your training programs — it’s also a powerful tool for creating them.
-This toolkit lets you develop online courses directly in PowerPoint and enhance them with quizzes, role-plays, screen recordings, and interactions.
-To get a sense of the kinds of courses and questionnaires you can create with iSpring Suite, take a look at this interactive module.
+Moreover, iSpring Suite is also a powerful tool for creating courses directly in PowerPoint and enhancing them with quizzes, role-plays, screen recordings, and interactions.
+Take a look at this interactive module to get a sense of what you can do:

 Interviews

-Interviews are designed to collect both opinions and facts.
-They offer a deeper dive than questionnaires into employees’ attitudes, behaviors, and mindsets.
-Interviews aren’t restricted to traditional face-to-face formats; they can also be conducted over the phone or online.
+Interviews offer a deeper dive into employees’ attitudes, behaviors, and mindsets.
+They aren’t restricted to traditional face-to-face formats and can also be conducted over the phone or online.

 Pros